kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 Rejected: can't be schema-validated, hard to deprecate, no place for future TAS / DRA / RC knobs.
 A typed alpha `spec.gangScheduling` struct gets all three for free.

 **Ship `spec.gangScheduling` without an LWS feature gate** (matching how `SubGroupPolicy` / `RolloutStrategy.MaxSurge` shipped).
-Rejected once [#852][pr852] landed the `pkg/features` scaffold.
+Rejected.
 The upstream `GenericWorkload` gate is the real kill switch, but it cannot be detected by webhook discovery (see [API Discovery](#api-discovery-and-prerequisites)).
-An LWS `GangScheduling` gate adds an explicit alpha opt-in and a clean alpha → beta → GA lifecycle at near-zero infrastructure cost.
+An LWS `GangScheduling` gate adds an explicit alpha opt-in and a clean alpha → beta → GA lifecycle.
+The `pkg/features` scaffold cost is small (~150 LoC, mirroring Kueue/JobSet) and lands inside this KEP's impl PR.

 **One shared PodGroup per LWS with `Replicas=N, MinCount=M`** (Edwin's original draft).
 Rejected: `MinCount` only requires M co-scheduled pods, with no notion of which replica they belong to — the scheduler may legally pick M pods from different replicas, none complete, and the model still cannot start.
 Per-replica PodGroups make each replica an independent all-or-nothing unit.